 The researchers in Bad Nauheim decided to look for a factor which might be responsible for the fibroblast changes.
 Such a factor could hold the key to a possible treatment.
 Pullamsetti and her team first compared connective tissue cells from healthy individuals and patients with pulmonary fibrosis.
 “We noticed a transcription factor called FoxO3.
 Cells from patients with pulmonary fibrosis contained less of this protein than cells from healthy controls.
 The results were even clearer once we looked at FoxO3 activity – it was much lower in fibroblasts from patients with pulmonary fibrosis than in cells from healthy people,” explains Pullamsetti.

 In the light of this finding, the Max Planck researchers turned their attention to animal research and develped a mouse model of the disease.
 They found that mice with pulmonary fibrosis also had reduced FoxO3 activity.
 The effect was much greater in mice which had been genetically modified to lack FoxO3.
 “These mice developed idiopathic pulmonary fibrosis much more quickly than control animals – so quickly in fact that we were forced to shorten the experiment,” explains Pullamsetti.

 Affected mice respond to treatment

 Reactivating FoxO3 in patients with pulmonary fibrosis might, therefore, offer a way of treating the disease.
 This approach proved successful in mice: treating mice with pulmonary fibrosis with UCN-01 resulted in a reduction in symptoms and improved lung function.
 This effect was not observed in mice that lacked FoxO3.
-UCN-01 is a substance which activates FoxO3 and is currently undergoing clinical trials as a tumour therapy.
+UCN-01 is a substance which activates FoxO3 and is currently undergoing clinical trials as a tumor therapy.

 “Our study shows that reduced FoxO3 activity plays an important role in the development of idiopathic pulmonary fibrosis, and that FoxO3 is a good place to start in developing a treatment for the disease,” says Seeger.
 Further studies will examine this link more closely, in the hope of eventually being able to start trials on patients.